 Only open since February 2013, La Manufacture already has a fearsome reputation and has garnered reams of press.
 There is little doubt that this in now a must-visit destination for chocolate in Paris.

-A rare and exceptional gourmet chocolate maker and chocolatier rewriting the rules of fine chocolate in central Paris.
+In a nutshell: A rare and exceptional gourmet chocolate maker and chocolatier rewriting the rules of fine chocolate in central Paris.

 Le Chocolat Alain Ducasse—Manufacture à Paris